lgtm-migrator/credify-android-sample/README.md

 Using the below code for showing the **Passport web app**.
 This page will show all the offers which the user has redeemed.

+> **Important**: This method must be used after the user created an account.
+That's mean you have `credifyId` on your side

 Older version than `v0.1.16`

 ```kotlin